runix/system-timer/README.markdown

 				puts "Net::HTTP will timeout now"
 				raise Timeout::Error
 			rescue Timeout::Error
+				# this rescues SystemTimer's Timeout::Error exception because it was triggered before Net::HTTP's
 				puts "rescued Timeout::Error of Net::HTTP... or not?" end
 		}
 	rescue Timeout::Error
+		# this line is never reached
 		puts "I'm pretty sure the exception I rescued is from SystemTimer" end

 == Synopsis